Case Western Reserve University

 - The NYC ETCIC is a career event open to students and alumni of ETCIC member schools: Bucknell University, Case Western Reserve University, Carnegie Mellon University, Clarkson University, Haverford College, Johns Hopkins University, Swarthmore College, Syracuse University, Tufts University, Union College, University of Rochester.

-- The event has a morning career fair open to all undergraduates from the consortium schools and afternoon pre-arranged interviews (that you apply for AHEAD of time – by Monday, September 14, 2015).
+- The event has a morning career fair open to all students from the consortium schools and afternoon pre-arranged interviews (that you apply for AHEAD of time – by Sunday, September 20, 2015 – Note extended deadline).

 - Many of these employers will not be traveling to your home campus, but will be happy to meet with you at the event in New York City.
 These events are an excellent opportunity to network and interview face-to-face with prospective internship and full-time employers.